RSEjas140/AISSday2/setup.md

 permalink: /setup/
 ---

-## Setup
+## Setup and Schedule

-Setup was completed through [this worksheet](../fig/introtoPython.pdf) prior to course commencement.
+Setup was completed through [this worksheet](../fig/AISSsetup.pdf) prior to course commencement.

+The schedule for the week can be found [here](../fig/AISSschedule.pdf)